 After a number of successful prosecutions in Devon, we are exploring how we can work with the Police, Trading Standards and the Illegal Money Lending Team to identify and stop illegal money lending activity and raise awareness of safer and cheaper ways of borrowing money and getting credit.

 To lend money lawfully, the lender has to be authorised by the Financial Conduct Authority (FCA).
-You can find out whether a money lender is authorised by checking the register on the FCA website at www.fca.org.uk .
+You can find out whether a money lender is authorised by checking the register on the FCA website.

 If you think a money lender is operating without being FCA authorised, you can speak in confidence to the Illegal Money Lending Hotline on 0300 555 2222.
-You can also email the Illegal Money Lending Team at email@example.com or text loan shark and your message to 60003.
+Go to https://www.stoploansharks.co.uk/contact-us/ where you can find out how you can report a loan shark.

 If a loan shark threatens you or acts in a violent way, you should contact the police straightaway.